 At me, thy poor, earth-born companion,

-In the second stanza the poet begins apologizing to the mouse for the nature of humankind.
-They have had “dominon” over the world and been unwilling to accept creatures which are not like them.
-Unfortunately the mouse is a very prominent figure on this list.
+In the second stanza, the poet begins apologizing to the mouse for the nature of humankind.
+They have had “dominon” over the world and been unwilling to accept creatures that are not like them.
+Unfortunately, the mouse is a very prominent figure on this list.
 In “Man’s” desire to control all parts of the world “he” has “broken Nature’s social union.”
 Humans are a disruption in the chains of nature, forcing creatures to act as they normally would not.

 The speaker tells the mouse that it is fully “justi[fied]” in how it feels.
 Of course, he states, the mouse should have an “ill opinion” of man.
 Humans should “make thee startle.”

-In the last lines the speaker mourns the state of the world and the lack of community between humans and non-human animals.
+In the last lines, the speaker mourns the state of the world and the lack of community between humans and non-human animals.
 He calls the mouse an “earth-born companion” and a “fellow-mortal.”
-They are one in the same, living at the same time on the same planet.
+They are one and the same, living at the same time on the same planet.

 I doubt na, whyles, but thou may thieve;

 What then? poor beastie, thou maun live!